amejiarosario/amejiarosario.github.io/source/_posts/2012-09-13-backbonejs-for-absolute-beginners-getting-started-part-3.markdown

 date: 2012-09-13 01:37
 comments: true
 categories: [backbonejs, javascript, web frameworks, web development, agile frameworks, tutorials]
+toc: true
 ---

+# BackboneJS III

 The part 2 of this tutorial is [here](/blog/2012/09/13/backbone-js-for-absolute-beginners-getting-started-part-2/).

 ## 2.5 Todo item list CRUD
 There are a couple of features that we could improve.
 Let’s implement the CRUD (Create-Read-Update-Delete) for the item list.

 ### 2.5.1.
 C-reate

 We are already can create item list from the console (2.3) and also from the UI (2.4.3).
 So, it’s done.

 ### 2.5.2.
 U-pdate

 What if you make a mistake and want to change the text on some of your to-do list.
 Furthermore, you can notice that the checkboxes states are not persistent when you reload the pages.
 Let’s fix both problems.